nathanjchan/baseball-payrolls/README.md

 # Description

-This notebook discusses questions and features visualizations regarding
+[This notebook](https://github.com/nathanjchan/baseball-payrolls/blob/master/baseball_payrolls.ipynb) discusses questions and features visualizations regarding
 - baseball teams with the highest payrolls,
 - payroll trends over time,
 - how team payrolls compare, and
 - the relationship between payroll with performance, win-rate, and home game attendance.

-This assignment were done in Statistics 14BA under Professor Ulle at UC Davis.
+This assignment were done in Statistics 141B under Professor Ulle at UC Davis.

 # Data Documentation